 Summer Theatre at Smallhythe Place

 There is theatre for everyone this season at Smallhythe Place.
-From open-air productions of Peter Pan and As You Like It, to Shakespeare classics, comical new writings and award-winning shows performed in the Barn Theatre, it’s a great opportunity to do something different with the family.
+From open-air productions of Peter Pan and As You Like It, to other Shakespeare classics, comical new writings and award-winning shows performed in the Barn Theatre, it’s a great opportunity to do something different with the family.

 Enjoy a warm summers evening of entertainment in the beautiful gardens of Smallhythe Place, or take a seat in The Barn Theatre and soak up its theatrical history.
 Get involved and pre-book your tickets to ensure you don't miss out.